-Aspects

-- · Driving a highperformance culture

-- Skills development and talent management

-- Team diversity and inclusion

-- Ethics and human rights

-- · Health, safety and well being

-Impact on value creation

-Our human capital is essential to achieve our strategic goals.
+Aspects Impact on value creation Primary stakeholders affected Related SDGs Driving a high-performance culture Skills development and talent management Team diversity and inclusion Ethics and human rights Health, safety and well being Our human capital is essential to achieve our strategic goals.
 Our human resources practices aim to attract, develop and retain team members with the rights skills to drive operational excellence.
 Systems are in place to support safe working conditions, good health and well-being, and fair treatment for all team members.
 More information on our human capital is available on page 60.
+3 GOOD MEANIN AND WITH SEING Related ris iks